omeedf/chess-agent/README.md

 ## Summary of Project

-For our final project, we created a chess agent that plays the game using two main algorithms: the minimax algorithm with alpha-beta pruning and scout (principal variation search).
+For our final project in CPSC 474, we created a chess agent that plays the game using two main algorithms: the minimax algorithm with alpha-beta pruning and scout (principal variation search).

 The game itself is modeled using the python-chess library, which provides a lot of functionality